TrackPolitics logoTrackPolitics

 AI-generated

-Bell Ribeiro-Addy is the Labour and Co-operative MP for Clapham and Brixton Hill, elected in December 2019.
-She currently serves on the Home Affairs Committee (since October 2024) and has previously sat on the Women and Equalities Committee (2020–2024) and the Human Rights Joint Committee (2022–2024).
+Bell Ribeiro-Addy is the Labour and Co-operative MP for Clapham and Brixton Hill, first elected in 2019.
+She serves on the Home Affairs Committee since October 2024 and has previously sat on the Women and Equalities Committee and the Human Rights Joint Committee.

 Voting Patterns